raquelalegre/suds-jurko/README.md

 This will be needed by one of the projects I work on at UCL called [ORACC](https://github.com/UCL-RITS/nammu).

-To run this example you need to install _suds_, for example: `pip install suds`.
+To run this example you need to install _SUDS_, for example: `pip install suds`.

 To run the examples: